Germany: Protesters rally in Erfurt, denouncing political pacts with far right | DW | 15.02.2020

 Parallel demo in Dresden

-Anti-fascist counter-demonstrators forced a route change on a far-right march in Dresden on Saturday.
+Anti-fascist counter-demonstrators, meanwhile, forced a route change on a far-right march in Dresden on Saturday.

-Right-wing extremist groups have traditionally co-opted the remembrance day for the allied bombing of the eastern city on February 13, 1945 to push a far-right agenda.
+DW correspondent Dana Regev reported that around several hundred neo-Nazis had begun their "funeral march" from the city's central station.

-Dana Regev, DW's correspondent reported that around several hundred neo-Nazis had begun their "funeral march" from the city's central station.
+Right-wing extremist groups have traditionally co-opted the remembrance day for the allied bombing of the eastern city on February 13, 1945 to push their agenda.

 Multiple counter-rallies, united under the slogan of "disrupt Nazis," started their own protests earlier in the day.

-The marches follows a day of state commemorations for the victims on the 75th anniversary of the bombing of Dresden.
+The marches follow a day of state commemorations for the victims on the 75th anniversary of the bombing of Dresden.

 mm,kmm/aw (dpa,AFP)